 Red Riding explored whole genres of neglected, under-described space; the vast expanse of the moors through which a succession of doomed characters drove, the edge of town wasteland full of allotments sheds and rusting vans to which the story returned again and again.
 As the plot inched forward the changes in cars and clothes became the only marker that time was passing at all.
 Otherwise nothing seemed to change.
 There was no forward momentum, just a seemingly endless return past the giant concrete cooling towers on the way back to the dank cul-de-sacs of Fitzwilliam.

-or me the best episode was 1974.
+So for me the best episode was 1974.
 It was the most visually ambitious and impressive if also the most narratively ludicrous.
 While 1980 was more coherent, 1974 ignored the conventions of good storytelling in favour of a bracingly strange David Lynchian exploration of English provincial life.
 Perhaps in some senses the story was too conventional, unhappily mixing the police procedural with something more polemical.
 The corruption demanded some kind of clear resolution and justice, where perhaps there should have been none.
 Despite its occult murkiness the plot never quite achieved the hypnotic depth of the imagery.

 1 comment: